ptr727/PlexCleaner/README.md

 The `deinterlace` command will deinterlace interlaced media files using `HandBrake --comb-detect --decomb`.

 The `verify` command will use `FFmpeg` to render the file streams and report on any container or stream errors.

+The `removesubtitles` command will remove all subtitle tracks.

+The `removeclosedcaptions` command will use `FFmpeg` and `-bsf:v \"filter_units=remove_types=6\"` to remove video stram embedded EIA-608 closed captions.

 ### Monitor